New in Look 6.20, Spaces have been renamed to folders.

 - Removes the All Users group.
 There will be no way to refer to all the users in the system as one group.
 Instead, Looker admins should create one group per tenant, or customer, as discussed below.
 For this discussion, we’ll assume that each customer is a company.

-- Makes all user Spaces private by default.
-Users can still choose to share content in their Spaces with other members of their groups.
+- Makes all user folders private by default.
+Users can still choose to share content in their folders with other members of their groups.

 Prevents users from seeing other users unless they share a group.
 So if Charles is a member of the Company C group, he only sees other members of Company C, and the members of Companies A and B are invisible to him.